 Restorative practices in our school provide a focus on developing positive relationships between all members of the school community.
 It gives opportunities for pupils to take responsibility for their behaviour and learning.
 Restorative practice is a process whereby children are given the opportunity to reflect on their behaviour and how they and others have been affected by it so as to help heal broken relationships and prevent reoccurrence.
-Staff are upskilled in the delivery of this practice.
+Staff attended two online and two face to face sessions of Restorative Practice training.
 (Nov 2021- March 2024)